Search underway for coal miner trapped inside flooded mine in West Virginia

 "From reporting from homeland security and media, it is amazing to see the mobilization of these many agencies getting to work so quickly and working around the clock in order to move as quickly, and safely as humanly possible," he said.

-West Virginia Gov. Patrick Morrisey acknowledged the search on "Face the Nation with Margaret Brennan."
+Gov. Morrisey also acknowledged the search on "Face the Nation with Margaret Brennan."

 "We've had a mining accident, and we have teams down looking for a missing miner," Morrisey told Brennan on Sunday.
 "We're doing everything we can to locate that person."